salon-des-refuses/nips2016/README.md

 # nips2016
-Papers presented from the NIPS 2016 conference.
+Papers that were submitted to the NIPS 2016 conference but not accepted.